-The social effects of Alternative 2, and Alternative 3 compared to Alternative 1 (No Action) would depend on when recreational effort is the highest for snowy grouper.
+The social effects of Preferred Alternative 2, and Alternative 3 compared to Alternative 1 (No Action) would depend on when recreational effort is the highest for snowy grouper.
 Generally, access to snowy grouper for recreational participants will depend on the season length specified.
-Alternative 2 and Alternative 3 propose two-month seasons.
+Preferred Alternative 2 and Alternative 3 propose two-month seasons.
 Participation in the snowy grouper portion of the snapper grouper fishery has historically been highest during wave three (May and June) followed by wave four (July and August) (Figure 4.4.1.1).
-Alternative 2 and Alternative 3, would allow recreational anglers and for-hire businesses access to snowy grouper when participation has been highest.
-Additionally, Alternative 2 and Alternative 3 would reduce harvest during the snowy grouper spawning season when compared to the four-month season in Alternative 1 (No Action).
-Contributing to rebuilding goals for snowy grouper stock and provide for long-term social benefits.
+Preferred Alternative 2 and Alternative 3, would allow recreational anglers and for-hire businesses access to snowy grouper when participation has been highest.
+Additionally, Preferred Alternative 2 and Alternative 3 would reduce harvest during the snowy grouper spawning season when compared to the four-month season in Alternative 1 (No Action).
+Contributing to rebuilding goals for snowy grouper would be expected to contribute to the sustainability of harvest and the health of the snowy grouper stock and provide for long-term social benefits.

 Considering the proposed recreational allocation (Preferred Alternative 2, Action 3) and peak harvest of snowy grouper, Alternative 2 and Alternative 3 are anticipated to result in similar season lengths (less than one wave) and thus similar social benefits for South Atlantic fishing communities.
-However, social benefits for individual communities highly engaged in the recreational snowy grouper fishery (Section 3.4) will vary based on when participation in the fishery is the highest in that community.
+However, social benefits for individual communities highly engaged in the recreational harvest of snowy grouper (Section 3.4) will vary based on when participation in the fishery is the highest in that community.

-Administrative effects may be greater with Alternatives 2 and Alternative 3, compared to Alternative 1 (No Action), as the seasons are shorter under these two alternatives and the probability of an in-season closures are greater.
+Administrative effects may be greater with Preferred Alternative 2 and Alternative 3, compared to Alternative 1 (No Action), as the seasons are shorter under these two alternatives and the probability of an in-season closures are greater.
 Administrative burdens associated with recreational fishing seasons would be related to distributing information, education, and enforcement

-4.5 Action 5.
+4.4 Action 4.
 Modify snowy grouper recreational accountability measures